How long has SP been around?

-We have a new Wellness Program that serves pet owners who are terminally ill, in keeping their pets healthy.
-We offer vet visits, grooming, food, exercise, errands, and more to assist the pet and owner.
+We have a Wellness Program that serves pet owners who are terminally ill, in keeping their pets healthy.
+We offer vet visits, grooming, food, exercise, errands and more to assist the pet and owner.
 They do not need to surrender the pet to us, but must complete an assessment and a contract with a Wellness program volunteer.

 How can the community help?

 Through donations of needed items, monetary donations, or volunteer time.
 We have many ways for volunteers and donors to do.
 If you are interested in volunteering, please email firstname.lastname@example.org visit safeplacepets.org for a volunteer application.